learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 This will download a copy to your Learn IDE based on whatever you last committed and pushed up to GitHub.
 Always push up any work you want to keep and access again!
-If you run into any issues while following along, or are unable to set up your own repository, remember that you will still be able to use the files provided in each of the following lessons to code along.
+If you run into any issues while following along in these lessons, or are unable to set up your own repository, remember that you will still be able to use a demonstration repository in each of the following lessons to code along.

 ### Adding Branches